stefan-zh/iSearch/README.md

 # iSearch

-iSearch is a tool that can scan a number of web pages for a search term.
+iSearch is a multi-threaded concurrent tool that can scan a number of web pages for a search term.

-#### Requirements:
+### Requirements:
 You will need JRE 1.8 (but not JDK).

-#### Build
+### Build (if JDK installed)
 To build the project use:
 ```
-./gradlew clean compileJava jar
+./gradlew clean build
 ```

-#### Run
+### Run
 Once you are in the project root directory, you can execute the following command
 ```
-java -jar build/libs/isearch.jar urls.txt regex
+java -jar ./isearch.jar urls.txt regex
 ```
-where `regex` is a regular expression.
+where `regex` is a case-insensitive regular expression.
 For example,
 ```
-java -jar build/libs/isearch.jar urls.txt test
+java -jar ./isearch.jar urls.txt test
 ```
 searches for the word `test` in the contents of all web pages provided in `urls.txt` while
 ```
-java -jar build/libs/isearch.jar urls.txt \\d{4}
+java -jar ./isearch.jar urls.txt \\d{4}
 ```
 will find those URLs that contain a word consisting of exactly 4 digits.

-#### Input
+### Input
-The program expects a file `urls.txt` which is in CSV format.
-It needs to have a column titled "URL" under which there is a list of URLs.
+The program expects a file `urls.txt` in CSV format.
+The file needs to have a column "URL" under which there is a list of URLs.
 The rest of the contents of the file are ignored.

-#### Output
+### Output

-During execution you will see output similar to this:
+During execution you will see output that looks like this:

 ```
-21:20 $ java -jar build/libs/isearch.jar urls_50.txt "(http|https)"
+21:20 $ java -jar ./isearch.jar urls_50.txt "(http|https)"
 google.com/: 1715ms
 twitter.com/: 1793ms
 facebook.com/: 1922ms